Lightning-AI/pytorch-lightning/docs/source/introduction_guide.rst

 |

-But you can also use any of the :ref:`number of other loggers <logging>` we support.
+But you can also use any of the :ref:`number of other loggers <loggers>` we support.

 Train on CPU